927 Roper Street

 | March 2026 | $5,184.00 | ($414.72) | $4,769.28 | Strong operating month |

 2026 figures are based on seller-provided and platform-documented information.
 Buyer should independently verify all 2026 collections, fees, room status, vacancy, lease terms, and operating conditions.
-April 2026 reflects a lower recent month that should be reviewed in connection with current turnover and relisting activity.
+Recent monthly collections may vary based on occupancy, room status, lease timing, platform activity, and normal co-living operations.

 Occupancy — what the data says.